 Award-winning historian Elizabeth Cobbs brings fresh, unexpected perspectives to our understanding of the past and present.
-Building upon her worldwide research and extraordinary life experiences, Elizabeth writes fiction and non-fiction that is both scholarly and witty.
+Building upon worldwide research and extraordinary life experiences, Elizabeth writes fiction and non-fiction that is both scholarly and witty.
 Her path-breaking books and articles reveal a world that is as intriguing and surprising as it is real.

 About the Author